SeanPuller/FlowForge/README.md

 - ✅ **Export Support** – Export your flowmap for use in your game engine or pipeline
 - ✅ **Layer Management** – Work with multiple layers for complex flow maps.
 - ✅ **Responsive Design** – Works seamlessly on desktop, tablet or mobile devices.
+- ✅ **Refernce images** – Use reference images to help you forge an accurate flow map.

 ## 🛠️ How It Works